 One advantage of handheld GPS is the ability to display the track of the route you are following on a background map.

-To do this, a file in GPX format (standard format for exchange between GPS units) has to be copied to the device containing the tracks and waypoints of the hike to be carried out.
+For this, a file in GPX format (standard format for exchange between GPS units) has to be copied to the device containing the tracks and waypoints of the hike to be carried out.

-GPS tracks can be retrieved from other hikers on sharing sites, such as Wikiloc which covers the world.
+GPS tracks can be retrieved from other hikers on sharing sites, such as Wikiloc, which covers the world.

 AllTrails is also an interesting site for recorded trails.